"Training and mentoring are important elements of life at Capco."

 The year and a half I spent at a leading UK card scheme was critical to my initial ‘onboarding’ into the world of financial services.
 I was so fortunate to be able to observe and interact with all the players in the payments ecosystem, and to really experience the leading edge of innovation in banking and payments.
 It was also where I gained daily exposure to key methodologies such as agile, design thinking and product development.

 Whilst working at one of the leading UK card schemes, I was part of the team tasked with writing a proposal for a contract renewal with their second biggest client.
-It was worth over £700 million net in enterprise revenue.

-This project was a classic example of needing to define a proposal at speed – in just a month, over the Christmas holidays no less – drawing upon the input of multiple parts of the organisation.
+This project was a classic example of needing to define a proposal at speed – in just a month, over the Christmas holidays no less – drawing upon the input of multiple parts of the organization.
 Capco’s input was not only to project manage but, given we were closest to the content, to also write key aspects of the proposal and define the narrative to take into the pitch.

 I’m pleased to say we won the contract and our client kept us on to do the same for further big contracts.
 We delivered successfully because each member of the team understood their role and one another’s strengths so acutely.
 We were a team working on trust, and that is a key lesson I brought to the Lab – the foundational role of trust in building high-performing teams.
 I’d like to think that the way of working and the culture within my team can serve as a north star for how such teams can be grown and nurtured.
 A non-hierarchical team structure is key, as is ensuring that diversity of thought and experience is valued and nurtured.
 The Lab is a place where each team member should feel empowered to challenge and take risks and build the confidence – and to take that mentality out to our clients.